 Because ERISA preempts states’ abilities to regulate self-insured plans, federal action would be necessary to address certain aspects of surprise bills for people enrolled in these plans.
 On May 9, 2019, President Trump called on Congress to enact bipartisan legislation to end surprise medical bills.
 The President called for a prohibition on balance billing for all emergency care and for services from out-of-network providers that patients did not choose themselves.
 He also said that surprise bill protections should apply to all types of health insurance, including group and non-group.

-All three measures would hold patients harmless from surprise medical bills.
-All would require health plans and insurers to cover the out-of-network surprise bill and apply the in-network level of cost sharing; and all would prohibit out-of-network facilities and providers from balance billing on surprise medical bills.
-All bills would apply to group health plans, whether fully-insured or self-insured, and to individual health insurance.
+The two bipartisan Committee bills also provide similar protections to consumers from surprise medical bills.
+Both would hold patients harmless by requiring health plans and insurers to cover the out-of-network surprise bill and apply the in-network level of cost sharing.
+Both measures would also prohibit out-of-network facilities and providers from balance billing on surprise medical bills.
+And both bills would apply to individual health insurance plans, as well as to group health plans, whether fully-insured or self-insured – thus reaching private plans that states are preempted from regulating.

-In addition to the three bipartisan legislative measures, other, less comprehensive federal bills have been introduced this year.
+In addition, other, less comprehensive federal bills have been introduced this year.
 For example, a House bill, HR 861, would prohibit balance billing by providers for certain surprise medical bills, though this bill would not require health plans and insurers to cover surprise medical bills with in-network-level cost sharing, nor would this bill set any standard or process to resolve the payment amount for surprise bills.
 HR 861 would apply to all group health plans and insurers, as well as to Medicare and Medicaid plans and to other governmental employee plans.
 A Senate bill, S. 1266, would protect enrollees of self-insured employer plans from certain surprise medical bills, but would not apply to other health plans or insurance.

 We find that millions of emergency visits and hospital stays left people with large employer coverage at risk of a surprise bill in 2017.
 Our analysis of large employer health plan claims finds that potential surprise medical bills are a common problem – affecting 18% of emergency care visits and 16% of in-network inpatient stays.
 The rate of these potential surprise bills varies from state-to-state, with Texas, New York, Florida, New Jersey, and Kansas having among the highest rates of out-of-network charges associated with both emergency care and in-network hospital stays among people with large employer coverage.
 Minnesota, South Dakota, Nebraska, Maine, and Mississippi, by contrast, had among the lowest rates of out-of-network charges for both emergency and in-network hospital care for people with large employer coverage.
 The incidence of surprise medical bills in small group or non-group health plans may be different and was beyond the scope of this study.

-In particular, hospital and physician groups have urged reliance on negotiation or mediation to resolve surprise bills, and generally opposed use of a fixed payment standard.
+In particular, health insurers and employer groups have recommended a federal payment standard as a less complex and costly approach to resolving millions of surprise medical bills each year.
+On the other side, hospital and physician groups have urged reliance on negotiation or mediation to resolve surprise bills, and generally opposed use of a fixed payment standard.
 They argue a fixed payment standard might not be sufficient, might incentivize insurers to rely on default payments rather than contract with providers to join networks, and might lead to broader federal rate setting for provider payments.
-On the other hand, health insurers and employer groups have recommended a federal payment standard as a less complex and costly approach to resolving millions of surprise medical bills each year.
+This summer, an organization called “Doctor Patient Unity,” backed by venture capital owners of physician group practices and freestanding emergency departments, invested millions of dollars in television ads opposing surprise billing legislation.

-It remains to be seen whether disagreement over how to resolve payment amounts for surprise bills can be resolved, or if it could derail legislation to protect consumers from these bills.
+It remains to be seen whether disagreement over how to resolve payment amounts for surprise bills can be resolved, or if it will halt progress on legislation to protect consumers from these bills.

 We analyzed a sample of medical claims obtained from the 2017 IBM Health Analytics MarketScan Commercial Claims and Encounters Database, which contains claims information provided by large employer plans.
 We only included claims for people under the age of 65.
 This analysis used claims for almost 19 million people representing about 22% of the 86 million people in the large group market in 2017.
 Weights were applied to match counts in the Current Population Survey for enrollees at firms of a thousand or more workers by sex, age, state and whether the enrollee was a policy holder or dependent.
 Weights were trimmed at eight times the interquartile range.